esn-twente/guides/README.md

-# Housing Guide
+# ESN Twente Guides

-This is the source of the ESN Twente housing and survival guides.
+This is the source for the ESN Twente survival and housing and guides.

 Live versions:
 * [Survival Guide](https://esntwente.nl/guide)